Readying yourself for a software developer interview? Applying for a role in software testing?

 Hiring managers will be examining your knowledge, skillset and experience – and, quite simply, it will show whether you can write code or not.

 Practising these questions and answers before your software engineer interview will boost your confidence and help you stand out among other candidates on the big day.
+Having a professionally formatted résumé also helps.
 Remember to show-off your skills and experience, and always, always be ready to solve a programming challenge on the spot!

 What questions have you faced during a software engineer interview?
 Are there any we missed?
 Let us know in the comments below.